-For mobile apps a software development kit (SDK) will be available and should be incorporated to ensure coverage of app traffic is also included.
+For mobile apps, a Software Development Kit (SDK) is available and should be incorporated to ensure coverage of app traffic is also included

-The tagging of your online properties will provide full census-based daily estimates of use.
+The tagging of your online properties provides full census-based daily estimates of use.
 Any brands/apps that aren’t tagged can be reported via our panel if sample size permits.
 However, we will not have content-centric census-based audience measures to weight to.

-We are exploring providing a server to server solution which will allow a similar functionality to tagging.
+In some limited cases we can provide a server to server solution which allows a similar functionality to tagging.

-How is this data relevant for digital planning?
+How is the data relevant for digital planning?

-What else will be possible to do with the Ipsos data?
+What else can I do with Ipsos iris data?

-The addition of time of day and day of week will enrich the planning options.
-Behavioural cluster groups will be developed in addition to standard demographics.
+The addition of time of day and day of week can be used to enrich planning options.
+Furthermore, behavioural cluster groups have been developed in addition to standard demographics.

 Is Ipsos iris GDPR compliant?

-Yes, Ipsos are working with UKOM and the industry to ensure we are fully GDPR compliant.
+Yes, Ipsos are working closely with UKOM and the industry to ensure we are fully GDPR compliant.

 Yes.
 Please get in touch for more information.